lowtze/latin-books/Julia - Reed/Reed - Julia.md

-is, ea, id � he, she, it : that. it� � so, thus.
+is, ea, id � he, she, it: that. it� � so, thus.